joeyday/cubing.nexus/_resources/cyoubxs_friends.md

   - facebook groups
 ---

-Cyoubx’s official group page.
-Feel free to add members, ask questions, and interact with me :)
+Cyoubx’s official group.
+Share your cubing journey, ask for advice, and engage with other cubers.